Sarrajsam/etl-pipeline-airflow/README.md

-# etl-pipeline-airflow
+# ETL Pipeline with Apache Airflow

+This project demonstrates a simple ETL pipeline built using Apache Airflow and Python to process raw data files and prepare them for analytics.

+The pipeline automates the Extract → Transform → Load workflow using Airflow operators.

+---

+## Project Overview

+The goal of this project is to simulate a real data engineering workflow where raw log / CSV data is processed automatically and prepared for reporting and analysis.

+The pipeline performs the following steps:

+1. Download raw data file
+2. Transform the data using Python
+3. Save the cleaned data to a new file
+4. Move the processed data for further use

+---

+## Airflow DAG Workflow

+The DAG contains three tasks:

+- download_data → BashOperator
+- transform → PythonOperator
+- copy → BashOperator

+Workflow order:

+download_data >> transform >> copy

+---

+## Technologies Used

+- Python
+- Apache Airflow
+- CSV files
+- ETL pipeline design
+- BashOperator
+- PythonOperator

+---

 ## Files

-- `people_dag.py` → Main Airflow DAG
+people_dag.py → Main Airflow DAG
+README.md → Documentation
-- `W3SVC1 (1).zip` → Raw input data
+Input CSV file → Raw data source
-- `README.md` → Project documentation

-## Key Learning Outcomes
+---

+## What I learned

 - Building ETL workflows with Airflow
-- Using `BashOperator` and `PythonOperator`
+- Writing DAGs in Python
-- Automating data transformation steps
+- Automating data pipelines
+- Transforming CSV data programmatically
-- Structuring data for analytics and reporting
+- Structuring data for analytics

+---

 ## Future Improvements

+- Load data into PostgreSQL
-- Add better logging and error handling
+- Add logging and error handling
-- Parameterize file paths
-- Load transformed data into a database automatically
+- Use environment variables
-- Add dashboard screenshots and pipeline diagram
+- Add Power BI dashboard

-## Tools
-- Python
-- Apache Airflow
-- CSV
-- ETL pipeline
+- Create full data warehouse pipeline

+---

 ## Author

 Sarraj Alsammak
+MSc Data Science & Engineering